Oregon BPS vs. Washington Clean Buildings Standard: How They Compare

 Where They Diverge in Practice

-Threshold and Tiering
+Building Threshold and Tiering

-Oregon’s threshold is 35,000 square feet for all covered commercial buildings, with Tier 1 (2028 deadline) and Tier 2 (2030 deadline) determined by building size and use category.
+Oregon’s threshold under ORS 330-300 is 35,000 square feet for all covered commercial buildings, with tier classification (Tier 1 = 2028; Tier 2 = 2030) determined by building size and use category.

-Audit Requirements
+Audit Requirements and Documentation

-Incentive Programs
+Incentive Programs and Funding

 Performance Metric Approach

-A Real Multi-State Scenario
+A Real Multi-State Scenario: Three Buildings

-A commercial property owner with three buildings — a 60,000 sq ft office in Portland, a 45,000 sq ft retail anchor in Vancouver, and a 28,000 sq ft mixed-use in Salem — came to us in 2026 trying to figure out which compliance regime applied to each building.
+A commercial property owner with three buildings—a 60,000 sq ft office in Portland, a 45,000 sq ft retail anchor in Vancouver, and a 28,000 sq ft mixed-use in Salem—came to us in 2026 trying to figure out which compliance regime applied to each building.

 Practical Recommendations for Multi-State Owners